 There is a cost to the school for students to undertake the VET component of the VCE VM course.
-Families can contribute to this cost by paying \$450 to the school once the VET place has been confirmed.
+Families can contribute to this cost if they wish by paying \$450 to the school once the VET place has been confirmed.